Kinematics of Galactic Centre clouds shaped by shear-seeded solenoidal turbulence: Introduction

 An additional contribution to the gas turbulence may come from the strong orbital shear resulting from the Galactic gravitational potential \citep{Kruijssen2014,Krumholz2015,Federrath2016,Meidt2018,Keto2020}.
 This mechanism is expected to drive solenoidal turbulence within the gas, which is consistent with observational estimates \citep{Federrath2016}.

-In this Letter, we investigate how the Galactic gravitational potential affects the turbulence in the CMZ clouds.
+In this paper, we investigate how the Galactic gravitational potential affects the turbulence in the CMZ clouds.
 In particular, we focus on the G0.253+0.016 cloud, also known as `the Brick' \citep{Longmore2012}.
 This cloud is in the very early stages of star formation \citep[e.g.][]{Lis1994,Lu2019,Walker2021} and even though there is evidence that it may contain an H II region \citep{Henshaw2022a}, its kinematics are not dominated by in-situ stellar feedback.
-We use a recent cloud-scale hydrodynamics simulation \citep{Dale2019,Kruijssen2019, Petkova2021} which includes a model for the Galactic gravitational potential, and demonstrate that it matches very well the kinematic properties of the Brick.
+Furthermore, the Brick's structural and kinematic properties have been extensively studied through high resolution ALMA (Atacama Large Millimeter/submillimeter Array) observations \citep[e.g.][]{Rathborne2014,Rathborne2015,Federrath2016,Henshaw2019}.
+Here we use a recent cloud-scale hydrodynamics simulation \citep{Dale2019,Kruijssen2019, Petkova2023} which includes a model for the Galactic gravitational potential, and demonstrate that it matches very well the kinematic properties of the Brick.
 This analysis provides key predictions for the ongoing ALMA CMZ Exploration Survey (ACES) on the Atacama Large Millimeter/submillimeter Array (Longmore et al.~in prep.), which will be able to characterise the driving mechanism(s) of turbulence in molecular clouds throughout the CMZ.